 It’s important at this stage in the process to remind them to think of how far they’ve already come.
 Sometimes, even just reminding your clients about where they began their journey can help keep them along the right path.
 The smallest bits of motivation can be the difference between giving up and pressing on and smashing your goals.

 Perhaps you show them their “before” picture compared to a current one.
 If they’ve managed to increase the weight of their lifts, remind them of the weight they started at and how much closer they’re getting to their long-term goal.
-If they were looking to work on their endurance, remind them of the time they could spend running continously at the beginning, compared to now.
+If they were looking to work on their endurance, remind them of the time they could spend running continuously at the beginning, compared to now.
 Sometimes, a little kick in their rear is all your clients need!

 Try an individualised approach for every session